 Sean O'Mahony, North American Operations Manager

 You'll find Sean over on our Strava group.
-It's the middle of road race season for him, so apparently he's hiding a lot of his training sessions on Strava.
+If it's the middle of road race season for him, he might actually be hiding a lot of his training sessions on Strava.
 Anyone else out there do that?
 If you ever make it out to Vancouver and want to go on a training ride, just connect with him.
 He'll be happy to show you some awesome routes.

 I started running cross country and racing cyclocross from an early age.
 This progressed into mountain biking (downhill and cross country).
 I qualified The Mega Avalanche Enduro race twice.
 And finished with no broken bones too.
 I also rode the Camino De Santiago, an off-road ride of over 1000km in just 10 days.